Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Future Outlook

-All the used benchmark examples confirmed the consistency of the proposed approach and have shown second-order convergence.
-The same implicit relation of the macroscopic field to zeroth moment of the LBM densities, can be applied in the case of a system of advection-diffusion-reaction equations, simply by replacing $\phi$ in \cref{eq:phi_from_phi} by a vector of fields of interest.
-However, detailed analysis of the behaviour of the resulting LBM schemes is beyond the scope of this paper.
+The same implicit relation of the macroscopic field to zeroth moment of the \ac{LBM} densities, can be applied in the case of a system of \ac{ADRE}, simply by replacing $\phi$ in \cref{eq:tilde_phi_from_phi} by a vector of fields of interest.
+However, detailed analysis of the behaviour of the resulting \ac{LBM} schemes is beyond the scope of this paper.